jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 fosters these interactions with our partners.
-Long\-term partnerships are the best mechanism to prevent and mitigate cybercrime.The use of ransomware to exploit businesses again played a significant role in major data breaches.
+Long\-term partnerships are the best mechanism to prevent and mitigate cybercrime.
+The use of ransomware to exploit businesses again played a significant role in major data breaches.
 The criminal organizations behind these